 - Grab your iron skillet and cook the sausage on medium heat.
 Once it’s no longer pink then it’s done.

 - Chop the apple into small pieces and add to the sausage.
-Next, pour the appplesauce into the skillet.
+Next, pour the appplesauce or apple butter into the skillet.
 Stir together and allow the apples to cook until soft.
 Cook on low heat.

 - Once the apples are all cooked, add the chopped pecans and stir everything together.
 When the acorn squash is finished cooking, scoop the sausage filling into each half.